-My Michelin Pro 3 Race Tire Review: Earlier this late Spring/early Summer I switched from using Bontrager R3 700x23c tires to "Michelin Pro 3 Race service course 700x23c" road tires on my Trek Madone 5.2 Road Bicycle.
-After having put about 800 miles on them, I feel qualified to say that I have a good feel for what they are and aren't.
+My Michelin Pro 3 Race Tire Review: During late Spring or early Summer in 2011, I switched from using Bontrager R3 700x23c tires to these "Michelin Pro 3 Race service course 700x23c" road tires on my Trek Madone 5.2 Road Bicycle.
+After having put about 800 miles on them, I feel qualified to say that I have a good feel for what they are and what they are not.

 Michelin Pro 3 Race Tire - First Impression